by Pat McNees

 P.S.
 Teaching Life Story Writing

 I teach a class I call “My Life, One Story at a Time”at the Writer’s Center in Bethesda, MD.
 It’s one of the most satisfying things I’ve ever done.
 My pitch is that participants are writing not for publication but for their friends and heirs; the students tell me “not writing for publication” both draws and liberates them.
 You’d think with that title I would get only senior citizens but I have had students in their 20s and 30s, as well as 60 and above, including several lively, loveable 80-year-olds.
-Every week students write something that takes 5 minutes to read aloud.
+Every week I give students a thematically oriented writing prompt/page from James Birren's Guided Autobiograpny, and students write something that takes 5 minutes or so to read aloud.
 Listening to each other, they learn what good storytelling is and are inspired to keep writing.
-I provide little instruction except to praise a good story or vivid scene and help them find their voice, but they are becoming better writers.
+I provide little instruction except to praise a good story or vivid scene, make occasional minor suggestions, and help them find their voice, but in the process they do often become better writers.
 We don’t worry about grammar and spelling.
 “Get the story,” I say.
 “Go deep.
 Get it down.
 You can go back later and rewrite and edit.”

 “It’s really a therapy group,” I heard one student tell another.
 I don’t present it that way, but it’s clearly therapeutic, for all of us.
 And it has me writing, too.